 Pest and disease watch

 Brown patches, needle loss and sooty mould on spruce (Picea) trees are evidence of green spruce aphid damage earlier in the year.

 Mid to late August is a good time of the year to apply biological controls for vine weevil.
 Grubs will be starting to hatch and soil temperatures are now suitable for the nematodes to be effective.
 Target vulnerable plants such as Rhododendron, Camellia and containerised plants including fuchsias.

 Black spot on roses is very common at this time of year, and spraying will no longer be effective.
-Clear fallen leaves and burn them to prevent spread.
+Clear fallen leaves and dispose of them to prevent spread.